-The pack sources should contain LICENSE, README.md, and loader.lgt (or loader.logtalk) files.
+The pack sources should contain LICENSE, README.md (or NOTES.md), and loader.lgt (or loader.logtalk) files.
+Ideally, it should also contain a tester.lgt (tester.logtalk) file.
 The path to the README.md file is printed when the pack is installed or updated.
 It can also be queried using the packs::directory/2 predicate.